-Sedona is the perfect hiking destination.
+One of the most beautiful places in Arizona, Sedona is the perfect hiking destination.
 Sandwiched between the Coconino National Forest, Red Rock State Park, and other protected lands, the city of Sedona is uniquely positioned among hundreds of beautiful hiking trails.
-At only two hours from the Grand Canyon Sedona is a great addition to a Grand Canyon hiking itinerary.
+At only two hours from the Grand Canyon, Sedona is an excellent addition to a Grand Canyon hiking itinerary.

 If you have three days in Sedona, you have enough time to experience some unforgettable landscapes.
 There is also no shortage of beautiful and unique places to stay in Sedona.

-While primarily a Sedona hiking itinerary, in this guide, you’ll also find loads of other interesting attractions, restaurants and Sedona travel tips for an unforgettable trip.
+While we primarily cover the best hiking in Sedona, you’ll also find loads of other exciting attractions, restaurants, and Sedona travel tips to help you plan an incredible 3-Day Sedona Itinerary in this guide.

 - On day 1 in Sedona, you’ll watch the sunrise at the jaw-dropping Airport Mesa Scenic lookout and visit the famous Chapel of the Holy Cross.